Four men jailed over stabbing in Rugby that left their victim fighting for his life

 He was taken to University Hospital Coventry and Warwickshire where he spent a number of weeks and eventually underwent lifesaving surgery for his injuries.

-Shortly after the incident, officers arrested and charged Callum Grace, 22, with subsequent enquiries leading them to detain and charge Samuel Wash, Donnawan Gurirab and Farouq Semakula - all aged 21.
+Shortly after the incident, officers arrested and charged a 22-year-old man (who cannot be named for legal reasons), with subsequent enquiries leading them to detain and charge Donnawan Gurirab, Farouq Semakula (both aged 21) and another 21-year old (who also cannot be named for legal reasons).

 All four pleaded guilty to section 18 GBH with intent at an earlier court hearing and today (Thursday) were sentenced at Warwick Crown Court.